-- the recoverability of accounts receivable which is included in the condensed consolidated interim statements of financial position; - the carrying value of the marketable securities and the recoverability of the carrying value which are included in the condensed consolidated interim statements of financial position; - the carrying value of investments, and the estimated annual gains or losses recorded on investments from income and dilution, and the recoverability of the carrying value which are included in the condensed consolidated interim statements of financial position; - the estimated useful lives of property, plant and equipment which are included in the condensed consolidated interim statements of financial position and the related depreciation included in the condensed consolidated interim statements of comprehensive loss; - the estimated value of the exploration and development costs which is recorded in the condensed consolidated interim statements of financial position; - the inputs used in accounting for share option expense in the condensed consolidated interim statements of comprehensive loss; - the provision for income taxes which is included in the consolidated statements of comprehensive (loss) income and composition of deferred income tax assets and liabilities included in the consolidated statements of financial position at December 31, 2013; - the inputs used in determining the various commitments and contingencies accrued in the condensed consolidated interim statements of financial position; - the assessment of indications of impairment of each exploration and evaluation asset and related determination of the net realizable value and write-down of those assets where applicable; - the estimated fair value of contingent share payments receivable in the event that Gold Mountain achieves some or all of the specified resource and production levels described in Note 8(a); - the estimated fair value of contingent share payments receivable in the event that Goldgroup Mining Inc. achieves some or all of the specified resource and production levels described in Note 8(b).
+- The recoverability of accounts receivable which is included in the consolidated statements of financial position; - The carrying value of the marketable securities and the recoverability of the carrying value which are included in the consolidated statements of financial position; - The carrying value of investments, and the estimated annual gains or losses recorded on investments from income and dilution, and the recoverability of the carrying value which are included in the consolidated statements of financial position; - The estimated useful lives of property, plant and equipment which are included in the consolidated statements of financial position and the related depreciation included in the consolidated statements of comprehensive loss; - The estimated value of the exploration and development costs which is recorded in the statements of financial position; - The inputs used in accounting for share option expense in the consolidated statements of comprehensive loss; - The provision for income taxes which is included in the consolidation statements of comprehensive loss and composition of deferred income tax assets and liabilities included in the consolidated statements of financial position at December 31, 2014; - The inputs used in determining the various commitments and contingencies accrued in the consolidated statements of financial position; - The assessment of indications of impairment of each exploration and evaluation asset and related determination of the net realizable value and write-down of those assets where applicable; - The estimated fair value of contingent share payments receivable in the event that Gold Mountain achieves some or all of the specified resource and production levels described in Note 8(a); - The estimated fair value of contingent share payments receivable in the event that Goldgroup Mining Inc. achieves some or all of the specified resource and production levels described in Note 8(b).